MendDev/mend-sdk/README.md

 ### Key points

 * The first authenticated call automatically logs in and caches the JWT.
+* If only one organization is available the SDK will automatically switch to it.
 * All helpers return **Promises** and accept `AbortSignal` as the last argument.
 * Errors include a `.code` such as `'SDK_CONFIG'`, `'AUTH_MISSING_TOKEN'` or `'HTTP_ERROR'` so you can branch on them.